The Story (continued)

 We all know that the Arabs control sixteen billion dollars in this country.
 They own a chunk of Fifth Avenue, twenty downtown pieces of Boston, a part of the port of New Orleans, an industrial park in Salt Lake City.
 They own big hunks of the Atlanta Hilton, the Arizona Land and Cattle Company, the Security National Bank in California, the Bank of the Commonwealth in Detroit.
 They control ARAMCO, so that puts them into Exxon, Texaco, and Mobil Oil.
 They're all over - New Jersey, Louisville, St. Louis Missouri.
 And that's only what we know about!
 There's a hell of a lot more we don't know about because all of the those Arab petro-dollars are washed through Switzerland and Canada and the biggest banks in this country.
 For example, what we don't know about is this CCA deal and all the other CCA deals.
 Right now, the Arabs have screwed us out of enough American dollars to come right back and with our own money, buy General Motors, IBM, ITT, AT&T, DuPont, US Steel, and twenty other American companies.
 Hell, they already own half of England.

 So listen to me.
 Listen to me, god-dammit!
 The Arabs are simply buying us.
 There's only one thing that can stop them.
 You!
 You!
 So, I want you to get up now.
 I want you to get up out of your chairs.
 I want you to get up right now and go to the phone.
 I want you to get up from your chairs, go to the phone, get in your cars, drive into the Western Union offices in town.
 I want you to send a telegram to the White House.
 By midnight tonight, I want a million telegrams in the White House.
 I want them wading knee-deep in telegrams at the White House.
-I want you to get up right now and write a telegram to President Ford saying: 'I'm as mad as hell and I'm not going to take this anymore!
+I want you to get up right now and write a telegram to President Ford saying: 'I'm as mad as hell and I'm not gonna take this anymore!
 I don't want the banks selling my country to the Arabs!
 I want the CCA deal stopped now!'
 I want the CCA deal stopped now.

 Simultaneously, Frank Hackett speaks on the phone with an executive in New York (City) who has become disturbed by the effectiveness of the evening's Howard Beale Show.
 Frank ends the conversation and watches part of the show at the cocktail bar television.
 Later, he and other UBS dismayed executives watch a taped replay of the end of the show.
 After the show's traditional tirade, Howard customarily keels over and collapses on the floor.